felice168/cit281-p1/README.md

 - Use the ping command, and practice using the break keyboard sequence
 - Create and execute a JavaScript files using Node.js and Visual Studio Code (VSCode) terminal and Run and Debug

+### Code

+Please click the "View on Github" buttom to see the project code